sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/sd_card_preparation.md

 ```
 This creates 3 partitions on the disk, a 10 megabyte bootloader partition for U-Boot, a 256 megabyte partition to hold the seL4 image, and finally the remainder of the disk is provided for the file system.

-### Writing the Maaxboard U-Boot image to an SD card.
+### Writing the MaaXBoard U-Boot image to an SD card.
 1. If you are continuing on from the partitioning section, skip straight to step 5.
 2. Insert your SD card into an SD card reader connected to your computer.
 3. Find the disk identifier (e.g  `/dev/disk6` ) for your SD card, on macOS this can be done by running `diskutil list` .
 This command should present a list of disks and their petitions, `/dev/disk0`  and  `/dev/disk1`  are usually used for the internal SSD/HDD on your Mac, so the SD card will usually be at the bottom, assuming it was the last storage device attached to your machine.